rancher/docs/content/rancher/v2.5/en/installation/install-rancher-on-k8s/rollbacks/_index.md

 1. In the **Cluster Explorer,** go to the dropdown menu in the upper left corner and click **Rancher Backups.**
 1. Click **Restore.**
-1. Create the Restore with the form, or with YAML.
-For creating the Restore resource using form, refer to the  [configuration reference]({{<baseurl>}}/rancher/v2.5/en/backups/configuration/restore-config) and to the [examples.]({{<baseurl>}}/rancher/v2.5/en/backups/examples)
+1. Create the Restore with the form or with YAML.
+For help creating the Restore resource using the online form, refer to the [configuration reference]({{<baseurl>}}/rancher/v2.5/en/backups/configuration/restore-config) and to the [examples.]({{<baseurl>}}/rancher/v2.5/en/backups/examples)
-1. For using the YAML editor, we can click **Create > Create from YAML.** Enter the Restore YAML.
+1. To use the YAML editor, you can click **Create > Create from YAML.** Enter the Restore YAML.
 The following is an example Restore custom resource:

     ```yaml
     apiVersion: resources.cattle.io/v1